Polycystic Kidney Disease

 Speaker_-__Dr__Surafel_Gebreselassie: Currently, there is no curative treatment for PKD.

 Hypertension is very common in patients with PKD and can contribute to progression of kidney failure, if not well controlled.
-Under a physicians care and regular monitoring, current recommendations for treatment of PKD include blood pressure control, a low salt diet, regulated increased fluid intake, avoiding caffeine and methylxanthines.
-I would like to point out that there are promising ongoing clinical trials.
+Under a physician’s care and regular monitoring, current recommendations for treatment of PKD include blood pressure control, a low salt diet, regulated increased fluid intake, avoiding caffeine and methylxanthines.
+End stage kidney disease requiring dialysis or transplantation typically occurs by age 56 for those with PKD1 (severe form) and at 70 years or more for PKD2 (mild form).
+Tolvaptan (medication used for low blood sodium levels) was studied for the indication of slowing kidney disease in adults at risk for rapidly progressing autosomal dominant polycystic kidney disease (ADPKD) but was not approved by the FDA.

 PKD & Genetics